sfigg/commercialization-public/manufacture/desktop/features-on-demand-v2--capabilities.md

 ### Using DISM to add or remove packages:

--   Use the /Online option to add the capability to your PC.
+-   Use the /Online option to add the package to your PC.

--   Use the /Image:\<mount path> option to add the capability to a Windows image file (.wim).
+-   Use the /Image:\<mount path> option to add the package to a mounted Windows image.

 | Command | Description | Example |
 | --- | --- | --- |